 Feeling Powerless; Overcoming Learned Helplessness

 There are people who have developed a condition of learned helplessness as a way of reacting to situations that they feel are stressful, uncomfortable or difficult to deal with.
 Learned helplessness is a perception of having no control over a situation and being powerless to finding a solution that can change their position.
 This sense of feeling helpless often leads to developing a victim role, fuels feelings of anxiety and is considered to be a significant contributor to depression.

 Rather than looking at normal difficulties and failures in life as new opportunities or lessons to help them grow and improve.
 They have learned to believe that their limitations create a sense of security from pain and failure.
 However, by minimizing their efforts, they also end up lacking confidence in their abilities and intellect, which causes it's own realm of set backs and misery for them.
-This extreme lack of self–esteem and effort tends to further fuel feeling powerless to rising challenges as they occur.
+This extreme lack of self–esteem and effort tends to further fuel feeling powerless to challenges as they occur.

 Learned helplessness can develop at any stage in a persons’ life and results from their perception that some situations can not be stopped, escaped from or redirected which affects ones cognitive and behavioral structure.
 They also become accustomed to negative outcomes and have learned to view this as an inescapable result, creating a learned response of feeling helpless or even feeling hopeless with certain situations, people or emotions.
 This all leads them to lose their ability to seek out different problem solving methods that could help them create more positive outcomes.

 Examples of Learned Helplessness